GerardNasser/GerardNasser/README.md

 ## About

-> **Bioinformatics PhD student at UNC Charlotte** building reproducible computational tools for genomic and microbiome research.
+> **Bioinformatics PhD candidate at UNC Charlotte** building reproducible computational tools for genomic and microbiome research.
 I work at the intersection of biology, data science, and software engineering — turning raw sequencing data into pipelines other people can actually use.

 <br/>